5 Questions to Help You Understand the Bible

 #3 – Your interpretation: What does the Bible mean?

-Remember that the goal is to understand the author’s intent which has only one meaning in each text (with multiple possible applications).
+• Remember the goal is to understand the author’s intent.
+There is only one meaning in each text while there may be multiple applications depending upon the text and context.

-● The golden rule of interpretation states: “When the plain sense of Scripture makes common sense, seek no other sense; therefore, take every word at its primary, ordinary, usual, literal meaning unless the facts of the immediate context, studies in the light of related passages and axiomatic and fundamental truths indicate clearly otherwise.”
-(David L. Cooper)
+• Recognize the rules of interpretation: Use the literal (take the text as face value unless there is sufficient cause otherwise), grammatical (examine the words, syntax, context, and genre to interpret the text), historical (the time, place, language and culture provide helpful insight), and comparative (all Scripture agrees, so interpret Scripture with other Scripture.
+The unclear passages are understood in light of the clear) features as keys to understand a given passage.
+The golden rule of interpretation states: “When the plain sense of Scripture makes common sense, seek no other sense, therefore, take every word at its primary, ordinary, usual, literal meaning unless the facts of the immediate context, studies in the light of related passages and axiomatic and fundamental truths, indicate clearly otherwise” (David L. Cooper)

 #5 – Your communication: Who should I share this truth with?